 Indonesia does not yet have an established player in the scene of mobile wallet and e-payments.
 Unlike China where the majority of the online transactions take place via Alipay, most people in Indonesia pay for e-commerce through bank transfers.
 With only a 5% penetration of credit cards, Indonesians are unaccustomed to paying via cards.

 This means that businesses should factor in this aspect of the market, and will have to settle for the traditional means of either bank transfer or cash upon delivery.
 However, this also opens up a yet another market for companies if they have the capability.

 4. Malls Still a Big Part of Life

-With Indonesia’s size and potential growth rates making it one of the most promising e-commerce markets in ASEAN, businesses will be well prepared.
-They must take into consideration the four factors mentioned above to capture the hearts and wallets of customers and succeed in the Indonesia e-commerce market.
+With Indonesia’s size and potential growth rates making it one of the most promising e-commerce markets in ASEAN, businesses must be prepared.
+They should consider the four factors above to capture the wallets of customers and succeed in the Indonesia e-commerce market.